Indiana coronavirus updates: IPS hosts immunization clinic at Crispus Attucks on Wednesday

 Purdue, Notre Dame relax mask protocols

-Purdue University dropped its mask mandate and moved to mask optional beginning Monday, March 14.
+Purdue University dropped its mask mandate and moved to mask optional on Monday, March 14.
 This means masks are not required in classrooms or research spaces.

 However, the university did say masks will still be required in health care settings and where contractually required.
 Masks also continue to be required as part of the quarantine process for those infected or exposed to COVID-19.